ericmnguyen/LeetCode/computerScience/security.md

    https://howhttps.works/

 5. What happen during TLS Handshake?

+- A process to ensure private communication between a browser and a server
+- There have 4 steps of the handshake: client's hello, server's hello, Client Key Exchange, Change Cipher spec

 6. Why use symmetric encryption for exchanging data instead of asymmetric encryption?

+- symmetric encryption is faster than asymmetric encryption

 7. What is the use of client random and server random in TLS handshake?

+- avoid replay attack: if there is no client random and server random, hacker capture the package and resend.

 8. What is CORS?

+- CORS is a mechanism to bypass Same origin policy(SOP).

 9. How to prevent SQL injection?

+- Use SQL parameters to distinguish between code and data

 10. How do you implement authentication?
+    Using a authenticated method such as JWT
 11. How JWT work?
 Pros & Cons?
 How to revoke JWT from server?

 12. 2 users in diff location login with same JWT, how to warn user?
 13. Access token vs Refresh token
 14. https://github.com/alex/what-happens-when